00024-5840-XX - Zaltrap 100 MG/4ML SOLN (SANOFI-AVENTIS U.S.)

 Treatment of colorectal cancer in combination with irinotecan OR FOLFIRI (fluorouracil, leucovorin, and irinotecan) regimen for ANY ONE of the following:

-Individual has unresectable metachronous metastases and is resistant to or has progression following an oxaliplatin containing regimen
+Individual has metastatic disease that is resistant to or has progressed following an oxaliplatin-containing regimen

 Ziv-aflibercept is considered medically appropriate for renewal if ALL of the following criteria are met: